Decision Fatigue and Food Choices: Why Your Eating Falls Apart at Night

 - Automate breakfast (same thing every day)

-- Reduce morning decisions to preserve capacity
+- Cut down on morning decisions to save capacity

 Work Strategies